Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Methodology

 $\mathbf{M}_{\mathrm{valid}}$ marks nodes with confirmed labels from the quality-control procedure (Section~\ref{sec:qc_labels}).
 Unverified and invalid nodes receive predictions at inference but do not contribute gradients during training.

-$\mathbf{M}_{\mathrm{new}}$ flags nodes absent from the entire history window that appear only in the prediction window.
-We refer to these as new nodes.
-This mask is used for evaluating performance on new nodes.
+$\mathbf{M}_{\mathrm{nohist}}$ flags nodes that appear only in the prediction window, having no presence in the history graphs: neither the node nor its edges exist in the history window.
+These are the no-history nodes defined in Section~\ref{sec:intro}.
+This mask is used for evaluating performance on no-history nodes, whose missing history embeddings are handled as described in Section~\ref{sec:ephemeris_conditioning}.